codercatdev/v2-codingcat.dev/content/blog/Anchor Links From Sanity in Gatsby b4f07492416943ec8640a882f085b31d.md

 published: published
 slug: anchor-links-from-sanity-in-gatsby
 start: October 14, 2019
+title: Anchor Links From Sanity in Gatsby
+---

 > TL;DR version is make sure you implement **`onRouteUpdate`** and **`shouldUpdateScroll`** in **`gatsby-browser.js`**.
 >